-- 1. The Executive Headteacher has delegated the role of Admissions Administration to the School Admissions Officer. - 2.
-The Executive Headteacher has delegated the role of Presenting Officers to the Appeals Committee to the Head of School and Deputy Head of School with responsibility for admissions procedures. - 3.
+- 1. The Headteacher has delegated the role of Admissions Administration to the School Admissions Officer. - 2.
+The Headteacher has delegated the role of Presenting Officers to the Appeals Committee to the Deputy Headteacher with responsibility for admissions procedures. - 3.
 The Governors have delegated the role of Appeals Committee to an independent committee of individuals who receive training to ensure that they carry out their duties impartially.